Band-in-a-Box® 2019 for Windows® User's Guide

 Re-Channel Selected Events to the Track Channel (Ch = xx): Re-channel only the selected events to the track channel.

-Re-Channel Selected Events to the View Channel: When editing a multi-channel guitar part or editing an imported multi-channel MIDI file, this command may be useful.
+Re-Channel Selected Events to the View Channel: When editing a multi-channel guitar track or editing an imported multi-channel MIDI file, this command may be useful.
 Beware that it might initially appear confusing.or instance, one might set the view channel to ALL, and make a selection (intending to set these events to Ch 12).
 Then set the view channel to 12, and of course the selected events disappear (if the events had some other MIDI Channel).
 But then when you invoke “Re-Channel Selected Events to the View Channel,” the MIDI events will reappear on the Piano Roll.

 Eliminate Overlapped Notes:Overlapped notes are displayed in bold aqua color, making them easy to identify.
 Selecting this menu command will remove the overlap.